 The Coliseum Theatre Fire Curtain

-In 1950 the Glamorgan County Fire Service insisted on the installation of a safety curtain in the theatre to meet statuary requirements.
+In 1950 the Glamorgan County Fire Service insisted on the installation of a safety curtain in the theatre to meet statutory requirements.
 The Management Committee was unable to meet the cost of installing a curtain and there was a possibility that the Coliseum would have to close as a theatre and adapt the building for cinema use, which was exempt from the regulations.

-However, the Arts Council came up with a sum of £1,500, together with grants from the Council of Social Services, the Aberdare Urban District Council, and Aberdare Cables which enabled the management to comply with the regulations and fit a curtain.
+However, the Arts Council came up with a sum of £1,500, together with grants from the Council of Social Services, the Aberdare Urban District Council and Aberdare Cables which enabled the management to comply with the regulations and fit a curtain.

 It was inaugurated in August 1951 during a concert given by Welsh National Opera when the curtain was lowered by Myra Owen, acting Director of the Welsh Committee of the Arts Council.
 When installed the curtain was painted grey and it was decided that as 1951 was the year of the Festival of Britain some commemorative design be added to it.
 The Management Committee suggested a competition to encourage entries and offered a prize of £25 for the best design.
 There were eighteen entries and the competition was won by Scott Nisbet (1910-2002) an art lecturer at University College, Aberystwyth.
 The winning design is reproduced on the print.
 The committee was so pleased with it they doubled the prize money.

-As can be seen from the print the design depicts all Shakespeare’s comedy characters in costume, they are set in a landscape and the curtain carries the words Festival of Britain, 1951.
-In order to execute the design the print was projected onto the large proscenium safety curtain and the figures etc were then sketched in and hand-painted.
+As can be seen from the print the design depicts all Shakespeare’s comedy characters in costume; they are set in a landscape and the curtain carries the words Festival of Britain, 1951.
+In order to execute the design the print was projected onto the large proscenium safety curtain and the figures etc. were then sketched in and hand-painted.

-The curtain was shown to the public for the first during a performance by the famous Welsh actor, playwright, and author, Emlyn Williams.
+The curtain was shown to the public for the first time during a performance by the famous Welsh actor, playwright, and author, Emlyn Williams.
 He was appearing at the Coliseum in his one-man show of readings from the works of Charles Dickens.
 Williams had the honour of lowering the curtain and revealing the artwork.

-Unfortunately, the painting has been obliterated from the curtain possibly because it was painted onto asbestos, and subsequent Health and Safety Regulations required the removal of this material.
+Unfortunately, the painting has been obliterated from the curtain, possibly because it was painted onto asbestos and subsequent Health and Safety Regulations required the removal of this material.
 The print in the museum is therefore the only tangible evidence of this interesting piece of the Coliseum’s history.